SPP-09 General Drafting Practices

-- Lot ex State Forest - boundary to be shown around the subject ceasing at road (indicating that State Forest also exists on the other side of road).
+- Lots ex State Forest - boundaries to be shown around the subject ceasing at road (indicating that State Forest also exists on the other side of road).

 - Roads (sole subject) through State Forest - no boundary to be shown.

 - Roads (sole subject) with one State Forest boundary - boundary to be shown.

 The depiction of a State Forest boundary must indicate one side of the boundary is State Forest.